-- In telecommunications, "fiber to the x" denotes a generic term for any broadband network architecture that uses optical fiber for the so-called "last mile". - Optical fiber has significant advantages over existing copper wire in long distances and for high-demand applications. - However, optical fiber systems are complex and expensive compared to their copper equivalent. - Reasonable solution is a combination of optical fiber and copper wires, e.g. - FTTN Fiber-to-the-node fiber is terminated in a street cabinet up to several kilometers away from the customer premises, final connection is typically established via copper. - FTTB Fiber-to-the-building fiber reaches the boundary of the building, final connection is typically established via copper. - FTTH Fiber-to-the-home fiber reaches the boundary of the living space.
+In telecommunications, "fiber to the x" denotes a generic term for any broadband network architecture that uses optical fiber for the so-called "last mile".

+- However, optical fiber systems are complex and expensive compared to their copper equivalent. - Reasonable solution is a combination of optical fiber and copper wires, e.g. - FTTN Fiber-to-the-node fiber is terminated in a street cabinet up to several kilometers away from the customer premises, final connection is typically established via copper. - FTTB Fiber-to-the-building fiber reaches the boundary of the building, final connection is typically established via copper. - FTTH Fiber-to-the-home fiber reaches the boundary of the living space.